-Videogame geeks and LAN-party enthusiasts everywhere, prepare to meet your “Doom" -- because it’s really not all that bad.
-Ultra-derivative bigscreen transplant of one of the most successful games ever made plays like a mutant cross between a biotech thriller and a zombie movie.
+Videogame geeks and LAN-party enthusiasts everywhere, prepare to meet your “Doom” — because it’s really not all that bad.
+Ultra-derivative bigscreen transplant of one of the most successful (and controversial) games ever made plays like a mutant cross between a biotech thriller and a zombie movie, with all the alien autopsies, blood-gushing protuberances and meaningless scientific jargon that come with the territory.
 Universal can expect Rock-solid biz from the fanboy crowd before advancing to the next level on video.

 Launched in 1993 by id Software, the venerable “Doom” franchise — an elaboration of the company’s classic “Wolfenstein” and a forerunner of its hugely popular “Quake” — helped popularize the first-person shooter genre while arousing much finger-wagging in the media over its graphic violence.
 For better or worse, there’s nothing in “Doom” the movie that’s likely to make anyone feel too upset — or, for that matter, surprised.

 Though it begins on Earth (in the year 2026), pic quickly whisks through a portal to a high-tech research facility on Mars, where eight men from the Rapid Response Tactical Squad are sent to investigate and contain a genetic experiment that’s literally gone to hell.
 Something within the walled-off compound is attacking scientists and turning them into rabid flesh-eaters, a phenomenon that may be linked to a mysterious Martian specimen shown to possess an extra pair of chromosomes.